 Remove the eartip from the patient and after a short period the tympanogram will be displayed.
-The form of the tympanogram will depend on the baseline mode selected and the following illustration is for a 226Hz probe with the default offset of +200daPa.
-See Section 5.5 for a description of the displays for other baseline modes.
+The following illustration is of a 226Hz tympanogram with the default baseline offset of +200daPa, signified by "2S" shown on the graph (refer to Section 5.5.3 for an explanation of this terminology).
+A letter indicating the ear under test, "L" or "R", is also shown.

-The display shows:
+The graph shows:

-- The peak admittance, in ml (Pk)

-- The pressure which gave the peak admittance in daPa

-- The Gradient, in daPa (Gr)

-- The Ear Canal Volume (ECV) in mI measured at 200 daPa.

-- A plot of admittance against pressure
+- The peak admittance in ml (Pk) - The pressure at which the peak admittance was found in daPa - The Gradient (the width of the trace measured between values of 50% of the peak admittance), in daPa (Gr) - The Ear Canal Volume (ECV) in ml measured at the selected baseline offset (see Section 5.5.3 - in this case +200 daPa) - A plot of admittance against pressure - The normalised rectangle showing the ideal location for the tympanogram peak

 Review the tympanogram to ensure that the peak admittance point selected by the Otowave is suitable.
-If required it is possible to select an alternative peak using the \blacktriangle and \blacktriangledown keys.
+If required it is possible to select an alternative peak using the ▲ and ▼ keys.
 The figures displayed will change to reflect the peak selected, and will be saved with the tympanogram.
-Separate peaks for all baseline modes can be set, saved and recalled but this function is not available when component display mode is used with 1000Hz probe tone ^H (see Section 5.5).
+Separate peaks for all Baseline Modes can be set, saved and recalled but this function is not available when Component display mode is used with 1000Hz probe tone H (see Section 5.5.3).

-To repeat the test, press ◀.
+To repeat the test, press ◄.

-When satisfied with the tympanogram press \blacktriangleright .
+When satisfied with the tympanogram press ▶.